Skip to main content

 Pain in the top of the foot

-Pain in the top of your foot will often get better in a few weeks.
-See a GP if it does not improve.
+Pain in the top of your foot will usually get better in a few weeks.
+But sometimes it can be something more serious like a broken foot.

 How you can ease pain in the top of your foot